arijitnoobstar/tech-articles/README.md

 >  #### [Why You Need an AI Ethics Committee](https://hbr.org/2022/07/why-you-need-an-ai-ethics-committee). *(By [Reid Blackman](https://www.reidblackman.com/about/), Harvard Business Review, Jul-Aug 2022 Issue)*
 >  Reid identifies the ways in which ethical problems can arise in AI products, how it can be detrimental to a business and proposes the makeup of an AI ethics committee in a corporation along with their specific roles and duties.
 These roles include ethics experts, technologists, business strategists, lawyers and bias scouts.

+### AI History and Philosophy

+>  #### [AI’s first philosopher](https://aeon.co/essays/why-we-should-remember-alan-turing-as-a-philosopher). *(By [Sebastian Sunday Grève](https://www.yhposolihp.com/), Aeon, 21 Apr 2022 Issue)*
+>  Sebastian writes a long essay detailing the historical accounts of Alan Turing's work on intelligent machinery.
+He posits that his work had the aim of conceptual clarity and not on operationalizing intelligence itself.
+He also explains why the Turing Test/Imitation Game is widely misunderstood by many.

 ## Crypto-Web3-NFTs